Kristina01111000/Drws_site/README.md

 # Drws_site
 everything to do with dr w's wordpress site

- Hours worked this month: 8
+ Hours worked this month: 12

-plugins im using on dr ws site:
+plugins im using on site:

 - peepso
 	- removed video plugin (it had malware in it), maybe put back in the future